Get an annual AARP membership for only $12. Limited time offer.

 Visible+ $45 per month Unlimited data including hot spots 5G Ultra Wideband where available Unlimited plus 50 GB of premium data per month that won’t slow Unlimited call and text to Canada, Mexico, the Virgin Islands, Puerto Rico, Guam, and Saipan No

 We appreciate that Visible keeps things straightforward and simple by offering just two plans.
 You can also get $20 for every friend you bring to Visible, and the friends will get $20 off as well.
 It’s a win-win!
-Like Consumer Cellular, Visible cell phone plans don’t require contracts.
+Like Consumer Cellular, Visible cell phone plans don’t require contracts, and you can cancel whenever you want.

 Visible’s plans both come with unlimited data, which makes choosing a plan simple.
 Instead of puzzling over how much data you need, you can get unlimited data with any Visible plan, and prices start at $25 per month.
 We also appreciate that tax and fees are included in the monthly service costs listed on Visible’s website.
-No hidden fees here!
+Like Consumer Cellular, there are no hidden fees here!
 And, you can try out the service free for two weeks.
 Another perk?
 Visible+ currently offers a discount on home internet.

 >> Related Reading: Best internet providers for older adults